gregdek/django-gulp-nginx/README.md

 A web application built and managed with [Ansible Container](https://github.com/ansible/ansible-container).

 The application includes a Django rest API on the backend, and an AngularJS single page application (SPA) on the frontend.
-Together they combine to create a simple social media app called *Not Goolge Plus*, where you can register, update your profile, and share your thoughts with the world.
+Together they combine to create a simple social media app called *Not Google Plus*, where you can register, update your profile, and share your thoughts with the world.

 To view the demo start by setting up your development environment.
 Later, after you've made some changes, test the application in production mode, and finally deploy your changes to the cloud using a local OpenShift instance.